shreyasssaragur/Expert-Decision-Replay-Platform/README.md

 ## Project Description

 The Expert Decision Replay Platform is a web-based decision management system designed to help organizations capture, analyze, approve, and learn from important decisions.

 The platform maintains the complete context of a decision, including alternatives considered, supporting documents, discussions, modifications, and historical versions.
 This enables organizations to trace how a decision evolved over time.

+The main objective of the platform is not only to store the final decision, but also to preserve the reasoning, supporting information, and history behind that decision.

+---

 ## Technologies Used